l2beat/l2beat/CONTRIBUTING.md

 1. Read the specification in `packages/config/src/projects/layer3s/types/Layer3.ts`.
 It contains an annotated data format for the project definition.
 2. Add a .ts file to describe your project inside `packages/config/src/projects/layer3s`.
-You can use the existing projects as reference.
+You can use the existing projects and templates (e.g. OP stack and Orbit stack templates in `packages/config/src/projects/layer2s/templates/`) as reference.
 Remember to specify host chain on which your project is based on.
    Take `projectId` of host chian and add it to `hostChain` property.
-3. Add your project into `packages/config/src/projects/layer3s/index.ts`.
+3. Add your project to `packages/config/src/projects/layer3s/index.ts`.
 The order of the projects should be kept alphabetical.
 4. Add a square PNG project icon with a minimum size of 128x128 pixels into packages/frontend/src/static/icons.
 From the `packages/frontend` directory run `yarn tinify-logos` afterwards to reduce its size.
-5. If your project is a fork of an already existing project (like Boba Network that is on top of Optimism) or it was built using a Rollups SDK/framework (like ImmutableX that is on top of StarkEx) you can show this information by:
-   - In your project's .ts file find the field `technology`, add a field `provider` (if it is not already) and set the technology provider your project is based on.
 6. Make sure that things like linting, formatting and tests are all passing.
 To check their status you can run `yarn lint:fix`, `yarn format:fix` or `yarn test` respectively.
 We greatly encourage doing this before the last step as it